 With winter fast approaching, it is a wonderful time to look at some of the ways you can winterize your property.
 There are several valuable resources out there that detail many of the most common items to check.
-This article will reference some; I also will point out some that may not be as familiar.

 Exterior Water Sources

 Outside faucets are one of the items you certainly want to check.
 IF you experience even brief periods of freezing temperatures, adding simple insulation covers (typically available in any hardware store/department) is a cost-effective way to reduce the likelihood of broken pipes at the faucet.

 In addition to your outside faucets, I would also encourage you to look at your landscaping irrigation boxes and valves.
 Many times, these boxes are not insulated, and irrigation lines can leak.
 Insulating irrigation boxes is vital if you are in a zone that can’t decide whether it will stay cold.
 A small concrete insulating blanket is a worthwhile investment to consider.
 You can cut the blanket into small sections for the different valve boxes, and the material can help reflect the slight amount of heat from the ground to help keep the valve just above freezing.
 A small blanket is probably less than one sprinkler service call.

 Keeping in the exterior theme (sorta), check your mechanical rooms with external access doors.
 Particularly the rooms that only have access from the exterior.
 These rooms tend to be built on the other side of the insulated and conditioned space.
 This is also an area that plumbing lines can be found.
 A simple oil-filled electric radiator, plugged into a grounded timer, can help keep the space above freezing.
 Run it to 45-50 degrees from 1800-0600 (6 pm to 6 am).